Ragiroux/upgrade-scheduler-api/README.md

 ![canary](docs/canary_bird.jpg)

 For the canary release, only the rollout by percentage has been implemented.
-However, this implementation takes two parameters, the percentage and a cluster id.
+This implementation takes two parameters, the percentage and a cluster id.

 Here is the algorithm:
 ````